 140 g/GJ of SOx as sulphur dioxide corresponds to 0.3 % S of liquid fuel of lower heating value 42 GJ/t.
 If data on the sulphur

 content exist use appropriate equation to adjust value.

+NH3 is only relevant in the case of using SCR or SNCR

 Table 3.26 Tier 2 emission factors for non-residential sources, medium-sized (> 50 kWth to ≤ 1 MWth) boilers burning natural gas